-A couple may want to file separate returns in order to segregate the income of one of them, or if they don’t agree about how tax refunds should be shared or who should pay any additional taxes due.
+A married couple may want to file as married filing separately in order to segregate the income of one of them, or if they don’t agree about how tax refunds should be shared or who should pay any additional taxes due.

 Forget taking special tax deductions and credits, such as interest on student loans, child and dependent care credit, earned income tax credit, exclusions for savings bond income used for education, education credits, credit for adoption expenses, and credit for the elderly or disabled.
 None of these are allowable on separate returns.
 People who are married filing separately will pay tax on more of their Social Security benefits, can’t do an IRA rollover, and can claim only half the capital losses they could on a joint tax return.

 Don’t worry about knowing any of these tax laws.
 TurboTax is up to date on tax laws and will get you the tax deductions and credits you are eligible for based on your answers to simple questions.
 You can also use TurboTax TaxCaster to estimate whether your tax situation will be better filing married filing separately or married filing jointly.
 You can also use TurboTax TaxCaster to get a side by side comparison of your 2017 and 2018 taxes and see how the new tax reform law impacts you.